ThatGuySam/customer-chat-for-facebook/README.txt

 **Install & Finish Up**

 1. Log in to your WordPress site.
-1. Upload `facebook-customer-chat.php` to the `/wp-content/plugins/` directory
+1. Upload `customer-chat-for-facebook` to the `/wp-content/plugins/` directory
 1. Install and activate the plugin.
 1. In the left sidebar go to **Settings > Facebook Customer Chat**.
 1. Enter your **Facebook Page ID** and **Facebook App ID**.